babinik/Cactus/README.md

 	</cactus>

 Running the tool from root/batch folder

 	java -jar cactus-tool.jar -d ../webapp/js -o cache

 We get _test.js_ file inside root/webappjs/cache folder, which has boo.js, all files js from utils and utils/parser/xmlparser.js file obfuscated.

-The sequence of <file> tags is important it reflects on the order of file's content in the output needle file.
+The sequence of *&lt;file&gt;* tags is important it reflects on the order of file's content in the output needle file.